 and you will get a view of the line that you avoided if you had have gone through TBIT’s security:

 As you can see above, when I passed through at 11pm, I could have saved time by just going through TBIT instead of Terminal 4.

 I have not tried this myself but I have heard of a ‘secret’ checkpoint at the southern end (far-right if facing the road) on the baggage claim level.
 This checkpoint is intended for passengers arriving to TBIT and connecting onto another flight at TBIT or Terminals 5-8.
 Note that this checkpoint reportedly has shorter opening times than the other checkpoints.

 If heading to LAX by car for your departing flight, be sure to leave extra time as traffic arriving to its nine terminals can come to a crawl, even in the middle of the day or late at night.

-Long security wait times of up to two hours at US airports are on the rise coming into the busy northern summer months, so arriving earlier than usual and planning to travel at off-peak times and days will help save you time and stress.
+Long security wait times of up to two hours at some US airports are not unheard of, so arriving earlier than usual and planning to travel at off-peak times and days will help save you time and stress.

 How to reduce your wait times

 When you are planning your trip